The basic process of modelling with Calliope is based on three steps:

 Analyse and visualise model results (Analysing a model)

 Energy system models allow analysts to form internally coherent scenarios of how energy is extracted, converted, transported, and used, and how these processes might change in the future.
 These models have been gaining renewed importance as methods to help navigate the climate policy-driven transformation of the energy system.

 Calliope was designed to address questions around the transition to renewable energy, so there are tools that are likely to be more suitable for other types of questions.
-In particular, the following related energy modeling systems are available under open source or free software licenses:
+In particular, the following related energy modelling systems are available under open source or free software licenses:

-- OSeMOSYS: A simplified energy system model similar to the MARKAL/TIMES model families, which can be used as a stand-alone tool or integrated in the LEAP energy model.
+OSeMOSYS: A simplified energy system model similar to the MARKAL/TIMES model families, which can be used as a stand-alone tool or integrated in the LEAP energy model.
 Written in GLPK, a free subset of the commercial AMPL language, and Apache 2.0-licensed [Howells2011].

 Additional energy models that are partially or fully open can be found on the Open Energy Modelling Initiative’s wiki.

 Calliope was designed with the following goals in mind:

 Designed from the ground up to analyze energy systems with high shares of renewable energy or other variable generation

 Formulated to allow arbitrary spatial and temporal resolution, and equipped with the necessary tools to deal with time series input data

 Allow easy separation of model code and data, and modular extensibility of model code